upewpi/documents/bylaws.md

 ### Section I: Chapter Meetings

 1. Regular meetings will be held at least once per term, except in the summer terms.
-2. Special meetings may be called by the President, the Executive Board, or by petition of one-half of the Active Membership of the Chapter.
+2. Special meetings may be called by the President, the Executive Board, or by petition of quorum.
 3. All Active Members shall be notified of a special meeting and its purpose by the Secretary one week prior to the meeting.
 4. No business shall be conducted at a called special meeting except that for which the meeting was called.
 5. Inactive members may petition the Executive Board for reactivation and reactivation shall be determined by a committee appointed by the president.